-Disposable income in the household sector increased 0.1 per cent from the 2nd to the 3rd quarter of 2013 according to seasonally-adjusted figures.
-A growth in household final consumption expenditures led to reduced saving.
+Disposable income in the household sector increased 2 per cent from the 3rd to the 4th quarter of 2013, according to seasonally-adjusted figures.
+A lower growth in household final consumption expenditures led to higher saving.

 Quarterly sector accounts are based on preliminary calculations.
 The uncertainty in the last quarter is the largest.
 New information is continuously being integrated into the figures, which could cause revisions in the previously released data.
 Quarterly sector accounts are also consolidated against the data from the quarterly national accounts data.
 When the last quarters of the unadjusted series are updated, seasonally-adjusted series may also be revised backwards.